 Live Basis Steers Heifers

-Not enough sales for a full market trend
+Not enough purchases for a full market trend.

 Net - Dressed